exeter-explorer/site-publishing/README.md

 Scroll down and deploy

 ## How to get a link to the web resource
-In Github click on the link at the top that has mp4 Netlify and find the project open the link with .app in a new window (it will say page not found) In Github go to the top where there is https and copy everything after main in / (forward slash) Paste that in after the Netlify link
+In Github click on the project name and click on the file with name mp4 Netlify and find the project open the link with .app in a new window (it will say page not found) In Github go to the top where there is https and copy everything after main in / (forward slash) or in any folders Paste that in after the Netlify link
 Press enter to bring up the page

+## How to get a link to the 'start' resource of a web resource
+(Needs rewording for Pammie)
+For more complicated items, like StoryBoards, or eLearning:
+You will need to find which file is used as the start up content for a video animation.
+E.g. Story.html